91Seconds/inviscid/README.md

 * Where at should the xCom pointer logic happen.
 It could happen in the inner decorator or it could happen in the backend.
 If it happens on the inner decorator then on serialise, the backend gets passed a path string only.
 Then on deserialise,  the backend gets an xcom encoded string and decodes it to give a path string then passes the string back to the inner decorator which does all the loading.
 I think it doesn't matter where it happens which means it's best not to have a custom backend because it's more work.

 * we don't need the `already_ran` flag on disk because if it exists with a parameter file then it was already run with that parameter file.

+* What about defining a task with a single decorated function and then running two instances of it with different config?
+One approach is to mandate one xtask decorated function per task and if there's a lot of overlap between tasks then extract a common method from the contents of the xtask decorated function.
+I think this is similar to tf 2.0 and the @tf.function decorator.

+* We can keep track of config changes and data changes but how do we track function behavior changes?
+Is there a feasible way to check if two python functions do the same thing?
+Ie, the function run last time and the function this time.